 Toddlers' shoes do not require heels.
 It's easier to get started walking with flat outside soles.

-Shoes with heels are okay for older children, but they should not be too high (more than one inch) since they might cause the foot to slide forward and cramp the toes against the shoe.
+Shoes with a little bit of raised sole are okay for older children, but they should not be too high (more than one inch) since they might cause the foot to slide forward and cramp the toes against the shoe.

 Prewalker shoes are suitable for little ones who are just learning how to walk.
-The shoe should be flexible and tailored to fit the child's foot.
+The shoe should be flexible and fit the child's foot well.
 However, in a safe situation, such as indoors, your baby can go barefoot.

 For toddlers, you may choose a high-top shoe that will stay on foot better than a low-top shoe.